 - Apply for any formative assessment pieces of assessment that do not count to your overall module mark. - Use evidence that is undated or solely from family members supporting your application.
-You have to provide independent evidence.
+You have to provide independent evidence, e.g. doctor's letter.